Emily Ratajkowski Stuns As She Goes Topless, Rocks Pink Wig In Steamy New Photoshoot

-Quite literally, Emily Ratajkowski is baring it all for the camera.
+Emily Ratajkowski is quite literally baring it all for the camera.

-The model has already amassed a huge following on Instagram alone with over 22 million followers and that number appears to be climbing by the day.
-Ratajkowski is most well known for showing off her flawless body in skimpy swimsuits or fashionable outfits for a night out on the town but she often poses for photos in magazines just as she did yesterday.
+The model has already amassed a huge following on Instagram alone, boasting over 22 million followers, and that number appears to be climbing by the day.
+Ratajkowski is best known for showing off her flawless body in skimpy swimsuits — or fashionable outfits for a night out on the town — but she often poses for magazine photos, just as she did yesterday.

 Photos published by The Daily Mail show the 27-year-old striking a pose for a Love Magazine spread.
-In the images, Emily appears topless with just her pink dyed locks covering her exposed breasts.
-An assistant of the model’s can also be seen holding a handheld leaf blower so the model’s hair waves in the wind.
+In the images, Emily appears topless — with just her pink dyed locks covering her exposed breasts.
+An assistant of the model’s can also be seen holding a portable leaf blower, helping the model’s hair to appear windswept.

-On bottom, Ratajkowski dons a tight white dress but has the top of the dress pulled all the way down to expose her bare breasts.
-As always, the actress looks stunning with a gorgeous face of makeup including fierce eyeshadow and subtle pink lipstick.
-Emily also took to her Instagram stories to share a few snaps from the shoot, only giving social media users a glimpse of her pink-dyed locks.
+On bottom, Ratajkowski dons a tight white dress.
+However, she has the top of the dress pulled all the way down to expose her bare breasts.
+As always, the actress looks stunning, wearing a gorgeous face of makeup — including fierce eyeshadow and subtle pink lipstick.
+Emily also took to her Instagram Stories to share a few snaps from the shoot, only giving social media users a glimpse of her brightly colored tresses.

-One other photo in the sexy post shows the supermodel walking away while keeping her lady parts covered.
-Love Magazine also took to their own Instagram stories to share a photo from Ratajkowski’s shoot but they didn’t give any further details as to when the photos will be featured in any upcoming spreads.
+One other photo from the sensual shoot shows the supermodel walking away while keeping her modesty covered.
+Love Magazine also took to their own Instagram Stories to share a photo from Ratajkowski’s shoot, but they didn’t give any further details as to when the photos will be featured in any upcoming spreads.

 We see you, @emrata! ????????????????https://t.co/kpxvL7bFxR